The Festival at a glance

-At 4pm there’s an interview with diva of her craft, biographer Ann Thwaite.
+At 4pm there was an interview with diva of her craft, biographer Ann Thwaite.
 The lives she’s captured in print include Frances Hodgson-Burnett (The Secret Garden) and A.A.
 Milne.

 Friday 16th October

-Wigtown bookseller Shaun Bythell talks about his books that are ‘guaranteed to offend anyone who has ever crossed the threshold of a bookshop’.
-Shaun’s on at 10am.
+Wigtown bookseller Shaun Bythell talked at 10am about his books that are ‘guaranteed to offend anyone who has ever crossed the threshold of a bookshop’.

-The Duke & Duchess of Sussex may have caused a royal stir when they recently upped sticks but Alex Larmen casts new light on the devastating impact of the 1936 Abdication Crisis in his revelatory book: The Crown in Crisis.
-Catch Alex at 2pm.
+The Duke & Duchess of Sussex may have caused a royal stir when they recently upped sticks but at 2pm Alex Larmen cast new light on the devastating impact of the 1936 Abdication Crisis in his revelatory book: The Crown in Crisis.

-At 4pm, Bloodaxe Books’ editor Neil Astley is joined by poets David Constantine and Imtiaz Dharkar for his session which includes readings from the acclaimed new poetry anthology Staying Human – New Poems for Staying Alive.
+At 4pm, Bloodaxe Books’ editor Neil Astley was joined by poets David Constantine and Imtiaz Dharkar for his session which included readings from the acclaimed new poetry anthology Staying Human – New Poems for Staying Alive.

-At 6pm, Simon Boyd concludes today’s events with a look at the odyssey of local woman Lady Sybil Middleton (nee Grey).
+At 6pm, Simon Boyd concluded the day's events with a look at the odyssey of local woman Lady Sybil Middleton (nee Grey).
 Born to a life of privilege, Sybil’s desire for travel and adventure took her from Northumberland to the Russian Revolution.

 Saturday 17th October

-Next up is award-winning literary writer Jessie Greengrass at noon.
-She’ll discuss her work and what it feels to be billed as a fresh and dynamic voice in fiction.
+Next up was award-winning literary writer Jessie Greengrass at noon.
+She discussed her work and what it feels to be billed as a fresh and dynamic voice in fiction.
 Novelist and stand-up comedian AL Kennedy said of Jessie: ‘a genuinely new and assured voice in prose.
 Her work is precise, properly moving, quirky and heartfelt.’

-Saturday’s grand finale at 6pm will be seasoned political broadcaster and columnist Steve Richards.
-He’ll share reflections on leadership from Wilson to Johnson.
+Saturday’s grand finale at 6pm was seasoned political broadcaster and columnist Steve Richards.
+He shared reflections on leadership from Wilson to Johnson.
 He argues that the most successful election winning Prime Ministers have one distinct quality: they are political teachers.
-And he’ll explain why Boris Johnson is unique as a Prime Minister.
+And he explained why Boris Johnson is unique as a Prime Minister.

 Sunday 18th October

 Pauline Beaumont’s book: Bread Therapy: the mindful art of baking bread chimes with the lockdown sourdough-making explosion.
-She’ll discuss all things bread – and the health benefits of practising life skills in everyday activities.
-She’ll be on at 10am – toast and jam de rigeur!
+She discussed all things bread – and the health benefits of practising life skills in everyday activities.
+On at 10am – toast and jam de rigeur!

-Former Para and SAS soldier Harry McCallion joins us at noon.
-He’ll explore the Undercover War in Northern Ireland: Britain’s Special Forces and their battle against the IRA.
+Former Para and SAS soldier Harry McCallion joined us at noon.
+He explored the Undercover War in Northern Ireland: Britain’s Special Forces and their battle against the IRA.

-Our final session of this extraordinary four-day programme is at 4pm.
-Scottish broadcaster and journalist Stuart Cosgrove (and former NME editor) shines a light on how black music lit up the sixties against a backdrop of social and political turmoil.
-And reveals how Cassius Clay, a remarkable witness to the first days of soul music, made his extraordinary transformation into Muhammad Ali.
+Our final session of this extraordinary four-day programme was at 4pm.
+Scottish broadcaster and journalist Stuart Cosgrove (and former NME editor) shone a light on how black music lit up the sixties against a backdrop of social and political turmoil.
+And revealed how Cassius Clay, a remarkable witness to the first days of soul music, made his extraordinary transformation into Muhammad Ali.